datnerde/obsedian_notes/OMSCS/GOIS/Memory Management.md

 	- caches for common object types / sizes, on top of contiguous memory
 	- internal fragmentation avoided
 	- external fragmentation not an issue

+>[!tips] Internal Fragmentation happens when the memory is split into fixed sized blocks and not fully utilize

+# Demand Paging